 Update: The stay on business tenancy terminations continues

 The Coronavirus Act 2020 (“the Act”) came into force on 25 March 2020.
-For landlords and tenants in England and Wales, the Act immediately prevented a landlord from terminating certain business tenancies by forfeiture for non-payment of rent until 30 June 2020.
-This date was then extended to 30 September 2020, 31 December 2020, 31 March 2021 and 30 June 2021.
+For landlords and tenants in England and Wales, the Act immediately prevented a landlord from terminating certain business tenancies through forfeiture for non-payment of rent – a restriction initially imposed until 30 June 2020.
+This date was subsequently extended to 30 September 2020, 31 December 2020, 31 March 2021 and 30 June 2021.

-The Government has now announced that the moratorium on the forfeiture of business tenancies will be further extended until 31 December 2020.
-Powers remain available in the Act for further extensions of this date.
+The Government has now announced that the moratorium on the forfeiture of business tenancies will be further extended until 25 March 2022.
+Powers remain available in the Act for further extensions beyond this date.

-The new extension is contained within The Business Tenancies (Protection from Forfeiture: Relevant Period) (Coronavirus) (England) (No. 2) Regulations 2020 (“the Regulations”) which will come into force on 29 September 2020.
+The latest extension is contained within The Business Tenancies (Protection from Forfeiture: Relevant Period) (Coronavirus) (England) (No. 2) Regulations 2021 (“the Regulations”) which will come into force on 30 June 2021.

-The restrictions apply to forfeiture by the landlord instructing a bailiff to change the locks as well as to forfeiture proceedings in the Court.
+The restrictions apply to forfeiture by a landlord instructing a bailiff to change the locks as well as to forfeiture proceedings via the Court.

 What tenancies do the restrictions apply to?